rojo-jojo/rojo-jojo.github.io/_drafts/Notes on hate speech model.md

 ## Data cleaning and representation
 The actual development we are going to do for the pre-processing is quite simple.
 So we can give more time for some fundamentals.

-**Why do data-cleaning in text analytics?**
-A machine learning model is a mathematical function i.e. it takes a vector of inputs, does some computations and gives a value as output.
-Since we mentioned mathematical, we have to understand that the input our algorithm will accept only numerical values.
-How does that work?
-We perform an operation on the text to convert it to numeric.
-Below is math like equation to make things more dificult for you

-> T ---> f(T) ---> N

-***T** is a text. **f** is an operation we apply on **T** which results in **N**,a numeric type or to simplify a number.*
-<br><br>
-You might ask what exactly is this f and what is it doing.
-If you ever come across names like bag of words, tfidf, word embeddings, then know that you are looking at an "f".
-They convert text to numeric form but what's special about them is that make meaningful conversions.
-You can also refer this process of applying a function f as *encoding* the text to numeric.

-> If you are familar with label encoding from feature engineering in ML then the concept here is similar.

-Before going into the encoding or numerification of the text, let us understand few other important concepts in text pre-processing which could be useful later.
 <br>
 **Tokenization**
 <br>